bjlkeng/bjlkeng.github.io/source/posts/tensors_tensors_tensors.rst

 In particular, we're *not* talking about just an ordered pair of numbers (e.g.  :math:`[1, 2]` in 2 dimensions).

-Of course, we're all familiar with representing vectors as ordered pairs but that's probably because we're just *assuming* that we're working in Euclidean space where each of the indices represent the component of the basis vectors (e.g. :math:`[1, 0]` and :math:`[0, 1]` in 2 dimensions).
+Of course, we're all familiar with representing geometric vectors as ordered pairs but that's probably because we're just *assuming* that we're working in Euclidean space where each of the indices represent the component of the basis vectors (e.g. :math:`[1, 0]` and :math:`[0, 1]` in 2 dimensions).
 If we change basis to some other
 `linearly independent <https://en.wikipedia.org/wiki/Linear_independence>`__
 basis, the components will change, but will the magnitude and direction change?
 *No!*  It's still the same old vector with the same magnitude and direction.